karlhulme/jsonotron/readme.md

 Property Name | Description
 ---|---
-kind | Must be the value 'enum'. domain | The domain that represents the owner of the type. system | The name of the type system that this type belongs to. name | A name for the enum type. title | A display name for the enum type.
+kind | Must be the value 'enum'. system | The name of the type system that this type belongs to. name | A name for the enum type. title | A display name for the enum type.